-The Company has cash balances and has interest-bearing debt.
+The Company has cash balances and has no interest-bearing debt.
 The Company's current policy is to invest excess cash in investment-grade short-term deposit certificates issued by its banking institutions.
-The present value of the debt and the associated interest payments are approximately the same, hence no discount has been applied to the debt.

 Foreign currency risk

 The Company's functional currency is the United States dollar and a majority of its revenue is derived from that source.
 The major purchases are transacted in Canadian dollars as the Company operations are located primarily in Canada.
 Therefore, management believes the foreign exchange risk derived from any currency conversions may have a material effect on the results of its operations.